Konloch/Jaxon/README.md

 + `build` - Build using a specific profile
   + Available Profiles: (`win-exe`, `win-app`, `lin`, `atmega`, `os-32`, `os-64`)
   + Example Command: `jaxon build win-exe src/shared/src src/windows/src`
++ `jdk` - Create a Jaxon-Blank-SDK that will resolve all issues with Jaxon template projects.
+  + Example Command: `jaxon jdk jdk-1.8`
+  + Example Usage: **Load the SDK Into Intellij:**
+      + F4 for Module Settings
+      + Project > SDK > Edit
+      + Click the Plus > Add JDK...
+      + Paste in the path sent from the Jaxon CLI
 + `sjc` - Access underlying SJC command-line
   + If you end up needing to use this, open an issue on Github letting us know what command you used (We'll add it in the next update)
 + `zip` - Zip util for packaging Jaxon templates